Evan-Tyo/Blog/content/drafts/setting-up-gitlabs.md

 ---

 # Overview
-This post will document my process in setting up GitLabs.
+A page to document my process in setting up a GitLabs account, creating a Group, and creating a Project.\
+Includes information on Groups and Projects.
+Not meant to replace GitLabs documentation.

 ---